dotintent/flutter-nfc-reader/README.md

 ### Stream NFC

 this function will return a Stream that emits `NfcData` everytime a tag is recognized.
+On Ios you can use this too but IOS will always show a bottom sheet when it wants to scan a NFC Tag.
+Therefore you need to explicitly cast `FlutterNfcReader.read()` when you expect a second value.
+When subscribing to the stream the read function is called a first time for you.
+View the Example for a sample implementation.

 ```dart
 FlutterNfcReader.onTagDiscovered().listen((onData) {